Other mental health disorders

 Schizophrenia does not involve 'split personalities' that can change in a heartbeat.
 This is a Hollywood fiction.
 It is also a fiction that schizophrenia can't be treated.
 With support, someone with schizophrenia can lead a relatively normal and productive life.

-More information on schizophrenia is available from the Department of Health.
+More information on schizophrenia is available from Head to health.

 Other types of psychotic disorders include delusional disorder, schizoaffective disorder, brief psychotic disorder and drug-induced psychosis.
 More information is available from Orygen Youth Health Early Psychosis Prevention and Intervention Centre (PDF).